StamusNetworks/stamus_for_splunk/README.md

 The `SCS_TOKEN` can be generated from Stamus Central Server by going to `Account Settings` via the user icon on the top right and selecting `Edit token`.
 Only read access is necessary so a user with low privilege can be used.

+If you have a multi tenant instance of Stamus Security Platform, you need to select a tenant by adding the ``tenant`` stanza in the configuration (using the numeric tenant ID).

 ## Usage

 ### Dashboards and Reports